-- 6.6 The Wirral Plan: a 2020 Vision (2015) is a non-statutory document which presents 20 'pledges' to achieve over a five year period, with a key theme of driving economic growth. - 6.7 The Wirral Growth Plan (2016) sets out a five-year strategy for delivering this economic growth, identifying that the Borough's "maritime infrastructure and spatial opportunity" can enable it to "take advantage of emerging technologies in identified growth sectors".
-28 The Growth Plan identifies significant potential for growth at Birkenhead town centre, Wirral Waters Enterprise Zone and the A41 corridor. - 6.8 The Strategic Regeneration Framework (2017) builds on the Growth Plan, providing additional spatial details of economic growth opportunities and key assets in the Borough. (see Figure 6.2) - 6.9 The Wirral Employment Land and Premises Study - Final Report (2017) presents an assessment of employment land availability to meet the identified need in the SHELMA. - The Development Options Review (2018) proposes 35 sites across the Borough for allocation for B1, B2 and or B8 employment use in the emerging Local Plan.
+- 6.7 The Wirral Growth Plan (2016) sets out a five-year strategy for delivering this economic growth, identifying that the Borough's "maritime infrastructure and spatial opportunity" can enable it to "take advantage of emerging technologies in identified growth sectors".25 The Growth Plan identifies significant potential for growth at Birkenhead town centre, Wirral Waters Enterprise Zone and the A41 corridor. - 6.8 The Strategic Regeneration Framework (2017) builds on the Growth Plan, providing additional spatial details of economic growth opportunities and key assets in the Borough. (see Figure 6.2 below) - 6.9 The Wirral Employment Land and Premises Study Final Report (2017)26 presents an assessment of employment land availability to meet the identified need in the SHELMA. - 6.10 The Development Options Review (2018) proposes 35 sites across the Borough for allocation for B1, B2 and or B8 employment use in the emerging Local Plan.